Chalarangelo/jsiqle/README.md

 - `name`: The name of the field.
 By convention, field names should be camel-cased (i.e. `myField`).
 Field names must be unique for each model.
 - `type`: The type of the field.
 Read below for more information on types and validation.

-In the case of defining the field in the model definition, the field `name` should be defined as the key that the object corresponds to.
-In case of defining the field individually, the field `name` should be defined as part of the field object definition.
+In the case of defining the field in the model definition, the field `name` should be defined as the key that the type string corresponds to.

-Additionally, in the case of simple fields that only need a `type` definition and are defined as part of the model definition, the model object can be replaced with the `type` string.

 ##### Field types